 When Ser Jaime Lannister assumes his duties as Lord Commander of the Kingsguard, he notices that in his absence the White Book has not been updated, as that is the Lord Commander's duty, and that the death of Ser Preston has yet to be recorded.

-Lord Petyr Baelish tells Sansa Stark that, when he was arranging the contract for a marriage between King Joffrey and Margaery Tyrell in Highgarden, he let his men spread information about, among other things, the gruesome details of Ser Preston's death.
-Littlefinger suggests that, by doing so, he successfully planted the idea in Willas Tyrell's mind that his son Loras should join the Kingsguard in order to be able to protect his sister.
+Lord Petyr Baelish tells Sansa Stark that when he was arranging the contract for a marriage between King Joffrey and Margaery Tyrell in Highgarden he let his men spread information about the gruesome details of Ser Preston's death.
+Littlefinger suggests that by doing so, he successfully planted the idea in Lord Mace Tyrell's mind that his son Ser Loras should join the Kingsguard in order to be able to protect his sister.